Last Updated: June 2, 2026

 Understanding the Pyrrolizidine Alkaloid Controversy

-The safety concerns surrounding comfrey center on pyrrolizidine alkaloids (PAs)—toxic compounds that can cause liver damage when consumed orally in sufficient quantities over time.
-While historical herbalists used comfrey internally for digestive and respiratory conditions, modern toxicology research has documented cases of veno-occlusive liver disease associated with internal comfrey consumption.14
+The safety concern around comfrey centers on pyrrolizidine alkaloids, toxic compounds that can damage the liver when consumed orally over time.
+While historical herbalists used comfrey internally, modern toxicology has documented cases of veno-occlusive liver disease linked to internal consumption.14

 Important context: